 It might sound complicated, but it doesn’t take long to accumulate some experience and build a good data set.
 It's also important to remember that what works well for one rider might not be best for another.

 Things to consider

-Weight: If you weigh more you simply need more tyre pressure to create the same tyre footprint as a lighter rider.
-You can’t fight this one, it’s physics, but you can mitigate against it; see Riding Style below.
+Weight: If you weigh more you simply need more tire pressure to create the same tire footprint as a lighter rider.
+You can’t fight this one, it’s physics, but you can mitigate against it; see Riding style below.

 Weather: Same as above.
 Once you have your baseline numbers, adjustments can be made for weather.
 Generally as the weather gets worse, overall speeds go down and lower pressures can be run.

-If this is all too techie for you, there is always the old-fashioned thumb test.
+If this is all too technical for you, there is always the old-fashioned thumb test.

 Stand over your wheel, place your thumb across the tire and the palm of the other hand over it.
 Push down until you either lift yourself off the floor or feel the rim under your thumb.

 ‘Correct’ pressure here would be touching the rim right as you’re lifting onto your toes.
 This method works in a pinch but doesn’t take into account the variables of tire choice, riding style, the course or weather.
 Still, you can use this as a very rough gauge — just pay attention to the results and adjust from there.